-The HDC Commitment requires the Mortgagor to obtain a letter of credit to be available during construction, from a bank acceptable to the Corporation, as a condition to the Corporation providing the 2024 Series F Mortgage Loan during construction (a "Construction LOC").
+The Mortgagor of the 2024 Series F Linden Plaza Mortgage Loan has executed [or is expected to execute, prior to the issuance of the 2024 Bonds, a commitment with the Corporation (the "HDC Commitment") in which the Corporation has agreed or will agree to provide the 2024 Series F Linden Plaza Mortgage Loan.
+The HDC Commitment requires the Mortgagor to obtain a letter of credit to be available during construction, from a bank acceptable to the Corporation, as a condition to the Corporation providing the applicable 2024 Series C Mortgage Loan during construction (a "Construction LOC").
 The Construction LOC need not meet the requirements under the General Resolution for a Credit Facility (as defined in the General Resolution).
-Such Construction LOC will not be pledged to the owners of the Bonds; however, any payments received by the Corporation from the Construction LOC providers pursuant to such Construction LOC will be pledged for the benefit of the owners of the Bonds and the full amount of such
+Such Construction LOC will not be pledged to the owners of the Bonds; however, any payments received by the Corporation from the Construction LOC providers pursuant to such Construction LOC will be pledged for the benefit of the owners of the Bonds and the full amount of such payments shall constitute Pledged Receipts and shall be deposited with the Trustee in the Revenue Account.
+It is anticipated that the Corporation will make a principal and interest or an interest-only drawing on the applicable Construction LOC if the Mortgagor fails to make the required debt service payments on the related 2024 Series F Linden Plaza Mortgage Loan; provided, however, the Construction LOC provider may direct the Corporation to make a principal and interest drawing or an interest-only drawing.
+In the case of a principal and interest drawing, the amount drawn on a Construction LOC will be the outstanding principal balance of the applicable construction 2024 Series F

-(2) The Mortgage Loan amount set forth in the chart is comprised of (i) proceeds of the 2024 Series F-1 Bonds in the amount of \$86,425,000 and (ii) corporate funds of the Corporation in the amount of \$66,085,000.
+(2) The Mortgage Loan amount set forth in the chart is comprised of (i) proceeds of the 2024 Series F Bonds in the amount of \$[75,050,000] and (ii) corporate funds of the Corporation in the amount of \$[90,900,000].

 (3) It is anticipated that one hundred percent (100%) of the original permanent Mortgage Loan amount for the applicable Development will be enhanced by a Freddie Mac Risk Standby Credit Enhancement Agreement.
-For a description of Freddie Mac Risk Standby Credit Enhancement Agreements, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-Freddie Mac-Freddie Mac Standby Credit Enhancement Agreements" in Part II of this Official Statement payments shall constitute Pledged Receipts and shall be deposited with the Trustee in the Revenue Account.
-It is anticipated that the Corporation will make a principal and interest or an interest-only drawing on the Construction LOC if the Mortgagor fails to make the required debt service payments on the related 2024 Series F Linden Plaza Mortgage Loan; provided, however, the Construction LOC provider may direct the Corporation to make a principal and interest drawing or an interest-only drawing.
-In the case of a principal and interest drawing, the amount drawn on a Construction LOC will be the outstanding principal balance of the construction 2024 Series F Linden Plaza Mortgage Loan, plus the lesser of (i) accrued interest or (ii) the maximum amount available with respect to accrued interest, and such 2024 Series F Linden Plaza Mortgage Loan will be immediately assigned to the Construction LOC provider and no longer be pledged for the benefit of the owners of the Bonds and will be free and clear of the pledge and lien of the General Resolution.
+For a description of Freddie Mac Risk Standby Credit Enhancement Agreements, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-Freddie Mac-Freddie Mac Standby Credit Enhancement Agreements" in Part II of this Official Statement

+Linden Plaza Mortgage Loan, plus the lesser of (i) accrued interest or (ii) the maximum amount available with respect to accrued interest, and such 2024 Series F Linden Plaza Mortgage Loan will be immediately assigned to the Construction LOC provider and no longer be pledged for the benefit of the owners of the Bonds and will be free and clear of the pledge and lien of the General Resolution.